TaoZhong11/TIPs/README.md

 # TeethMamba
-<blockquote> An accurate, adaptable, and automated AI tool called TeethMamba for teeth and pulps instance segmentation.
+<blockquote> An accurate and automated AI tool called TeethMamba for teeth and pulps instance segmentation in CBCT.
 </blockquote>